torvalds/linux/Documentation/i2c/i2c-sysfs.rst

 Logical I2C Bus
 ---------------

-Every I2C bus number you see in Linux I2C Sysfs is a logical I2C bus with a number assigned.
+Every I2C bus number you see in GNU/Linux I2C Sysfs is a logical I2C bus with a number assigned.
 This is similar to the fact that software code is usually written upon virtual memory space, instead of physical memory space.